somrajroy/docker/README.md

 # docker <br/>
-Exercise to create a Mongodb/NodeJS app with data persistence. <br/> This exercise covers docker networking, volumes, Docker registries, Image/Container management and Docker compose.<br/>
+<ins> Create a Mongodb/NodeJS app with data persistence.</ins> <br/> <br/>
+This covers docker networking, volumes, Docker registries, Image/Container management and Docker compose.<br/>

 * Clone the repository to your localmachine <br/>